• Skip to primary navigation

 • This dish fills your house with an absolutely unbeatable smell of comfort food.

 I’ve tried a lot of braised lamb shank recipes over the years but for some reason I find I’m often disappointed with them.
-The sauce is too acidic (canned tomatoes anyone?)
+The braising liquid is too acidic (canned tomatoes anyone?)
 Or thin.
 And I end up feeling like I’ve wasted a fantastic cut of meat with a humdrum sauce.

 This is also the perfect recipe if you're looking for a lamb shank recipe without tomatoes.